As far as a good winter salad recipe goes, nothing quite beats the wholesome combination of a hearty pasta and spiced roasted butternut pumpkin.

 Risoni with Spiced Roasted Butternut Pumpkin

-- Line a baking tray with baking paper.
-Spread out the butternut pumpkin evenly across the tray and place in the oven at 200°C or 390°F for 20 minutes.
-Remove the tray from the oven.
+- Line a sheet pan with baking paper.
+Spread out the butternut pumpkin evenly across the sheet pan and place in the oven at 200°C or 390°F for 20 minutes.
+Remove the sheet pan from the oven.
 Flip the pumpkin to expose the underside and bake for another 8 minutes.
 We are looking for a nice golden-brown colour.

-- Bring a pot of water to boil.
+- Bring a small saucepan of water to boil.
 Add salt.
 Pour in 2 cups of risoni and cook for about 8 minutes or until al dente.
-Remove from the heat and drain under cool running water to stop the cooking process.
+Remove from the heat and drain in a colander under cool running water to stop the cooking process.
 Set aside to dry.

 - Chop the coriander to yield ¼ cup.

-- On a fry pan, toast the crushed peanuts for 2 minutes or until it turns a nice brown colour.
+- On a small fry pan, dry toast the crushed peanuts for 2 minutes or until it turns a nice brown colour.
 Set aside to cool.

 - In a large mixing bowl, add cooked risoni, roasted butternut pumpkin, dried cranberries, dried currants, chopped coriander and toasted crushed peanuts together.

 - Pour in 2 tbsp of olive oil.

 - Stir the ingredients gently until it is evenly coated.
 Serve.